Gaza war protests at Columbia University: April 29 – May 2, 2024: "Hind's Hall" occupation of Hamilton Hall, subsequent raid, and arrests

+NYPD officers preparing to raid Hamilton Hall line up aboard a Lenco BearCat, evening of April 30.

 Negotiations between protesters and the university came to a "dead end" on April 29.
 The administration threatened to suspend students still in the encampment by 2 pm.
 It also offered a partial amnesty deal.
 CUAD voted to stay in the encampment after the deadline, and SJP told members not to sign any administration deals.
 Faculty linked arms around the encampment before the deadline.
 Despite the threats, students stayed in the encampment and surrounding areas.
 Suspensions began later that day.
 Meanwhile, a Jewish student sued the university for failing to provide a safe environment, police set up barricades outside the university, and alumni wrote Shafik a letter asking her to clear the encampment.

 In the early morning of April 30, protesters occupied Hamilton Hall, breaking windows, and barricaded themselves inside.
 Protesters unfurled a banner purporting to rename the building "Hind's Hall" in honor of Hind Rajab, a young Palestinian girl killed by Israeli forces.
 A campus police officer in the lobby left the building when confronted by the occupiers, while three Columbia janitors, among them Mario Torres, who tried to block the protesters, were briefly stuck inside and left the building after approximately 30 minutes.
 The campus was locked down and higher police presence was noted near campus; the NYPD and the university said they would not send police in.
 The administration threatened to expel students who participated in the hall takeover.
 Activist Lisa Fithian was spotted aiding protesters breaking into Hamilton Hall.

 Late in the evening, a heavy riot police presence was seen outside the campus.
 The administration told students to shelter in place due to "heightened activity".
 The NYPD prepared to raid the campus after a letter from Shafik gave it permission.
 Protesters appeared undeterred, continuing chants.
 At around 9 pm, the NYPD entered campus with administration approval.
 The administration blamed protesters for escalating by taking Hamilton Hall.
 According to Shafik's letter to the NYPD Deputy Commissioner of Legal Matters requesting police intervention, someone hid in the building until it closed, then let others in.
 Columbia believed that while students were among those who entered, their leaders were unaffiliated with the university.
 Police used flash-bang grenades to breach the building and arrested more than 100 protesters.
 Officers were seen entering the building with weapons drawn, and a shot was fired inside the building.
 The district attorney's office said no one was injured and their Police Accountability Unit was reviewing the incident.
 By the end of the night, Hamilton Hall and the entire campus were cleared, including the encampment.